dkoprowski/dkoprowski/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/Koprowski_it?style=for-the-badge&logo=TWITTER&logoColor=FFFFFF&labelColor=00aced&logoWidth=20&color=lightgray)](https://twitter.com/Koprowski_it)

 I'm on a mission to make our world better by sharing knowledge.
-That is why I created a programming and productivity blog.
-It is also my technological playground.
+That is why I created a programming and productivity blog which is my technological playground.
 Also, I use Twitter for a similar reason.

 Since 2015 I work professionally with user interfaces.
 I have experience with user app interaction through a wide range of channels.
 Like a mouse-clicking, screen touch, Kinect sensor, virtual reality controllers and gamepads.

-In my free time, I like to cook, trekking, play badminton and create big dreams.
+In my free time, I like to cook, hike, play badminton and dream big.

 ---